Last updated on August 5th, 2023 at 10:07 pm

 - Operational manual and organizational chart of the company

-Bank statement of accounts operated by the Company for the last 6 months;
+Bank statement of accounts operated by the Company;

 To finalise the registration process of a crypto-based firm in Nigeria, check below for the corporate documents you’d need to submit before the SEC